looker-open-source/sdk-codegen/README.md

 Both [`prepare.sh`](prepare.sh) and [`swagger.sh`](swagger.sh) follow the same general steps:

-* `download` the Looker OpenAPI specification from the Looker server using the settings in the `.ini` configuration file (if it is not present)
+* download the Looker API specification from the Looker server using the settings in the `.ini` configuration file (if it is not present)

 * `git` the required source code generator for the script (either OpenAPI or swagger)

 * build the downloaded code generator (this is one of the places malware could affect your machine)

 * invoke the source code generator for each active language in [`target_languages.txt`](target_languages.txt) (another area malware could affect your machine)

-The script will read the API configuration values from a file called `looker.ini`.
-By default, the configuration file needs to be in the same folder as generation script.

-To create `looker.ini`, copy [`looker-sample.ini`](looker-sample.ini) to `looker.ini` and fill in the required values.
-You can find `client_id` and `client_secret` by following the instructions in [Generating Client SDKs for the Looker API](https://discourse.looker.com/t/generating-client-sdks-for-the-looker-api/3185).

-To simplify configuration tasks (and to help ensure you *never* commit your credentials into a source code repository) future SDKs provided by Looker will use an `.ini` format to save/retrieve their API configuration settings.

-For your own source code repositories, be sure to configure your version control system to ignore your configuration `.ini` file so it doesn't accidentally get checked in somewhere public.

 ### Generation script parameters